Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/data/README.md

 Paired-end Data: the average insert size for WT_NoPi_Nucleosome is 154 bp, with standard deviation of 22.8 bp\
 use .gitignore to ignore this file because it is over 10 Mb
 - I plan to analyze this data in terminal and plot in R (X axis: genomic position & gene annotation, y axis: nucleosome occupancy).
+## WT in normal/high Pi Nucleosome occupancy data:

+## Genomic Sequence: GCF_000146045.2_R64_genomic.fna.gz
+- Source: NCBI
+- Strain: S288C
+- Purpose: Genome sequence, R64, SacCer3.
+[Link](https://www.ncbi.nlm.nih.gov/genome/15) to the sequences.
+- I plan to use wget to download all sequences in terminal, and use the sequence information to show the position of Pho4's binding sites and binding motifs.
+## Gene Annotations: GCF_000146045.2_R64_genomic.gff.gz
+- Source: NCBI
+- Strain: S288C
+- Purpose: Genome sequence annotation, R64, SacCer3.
+Same link above
+- I plan to use the gene annotation to correctly label the gene names of Pho4 targets
 ---
 ## (Proposed in HW2.
 Not used for real data analysis) WT in normal/high Pi Nucleosome occupancy data: GSM4193057_WT1_xl_MNase.bedgraph.gz
 - Source: [Oberbeckmann et al, 2019](https://pubmed.ncbi.nlm.nih.gov/31694866/)